bucko909/erlcapnp/README.md

 * Namespacing (by prefixing type names?).
 * A prettier compile interface (so that capnpc can be used).
 * Decoding of some message types (list(text/data)/far pointers).
+* Decoding of structs of unexpected lengths.
+Currently we will do some quite wrong things here, so please don't canonicalise a message and expect decoding to work. :)
 * Defaults.
 Right now defaults on struct and float valued fields are not supported.
 (Float defaults other than 0.0 are messy; struct is probably impossible to implement at all if the default is recursive, hence scary.)

 ## NIF branch